Tennessee nursing assistant beat 90-year-old mother with Alzheimer's: report

 ICEBERG WALL COLLAPSES AT TITANIC MUSEUM IN TENNESSEE, AT LEAST 3 GUESTS HOSPITALIZED

-The daughter of the 90-year-old woman, who was reportedly staying at Graceland Nursing Home at the time, told police she found her mother with concerning injuries in her bed, including swollen lips, knots on her forehead and a scratch near her eye, FOX 13 Memphis reported, citing an affidavit.
+The daughter of the 90-year-old woman, who was reportedly staying at Graceland Nursing Home at the time, told police she found her mother with concerning injuries in her bed, including swollen lips, "several red knots to her forehead and a scratch to the left side of her face near her eye," the affidavit filed in September of 2017 says.

-Stewart, who was apparently working at Graceland Nursing Home, told police she became angry at the victim while she was giving her a shower and hit her in the head with a shower curtain rod, according to the affidavit reviewed by FOX 13.
+Stewart, who was apparently working at Graceland Nursing Home, told police she became angry at the victim while she was giving her a shower and hit her in the head with a shower curtain rod, as FOX 13 Memphis first reported.

 MISSING TENNESSEE GIRL SUMMER WELLS: NO PSYCHICS NEEDED IN SEARCH, SHERIFF SAYS

-The affidavit also says, however, that Graceland staff told detectives no one assisted Stewart when the nursing assistant asked for help and that the victim never showered, FOX 13 reported.
+The affidavit also says, however, that Graceland staff told detectives no one assisted Stewart when the nursing assistant asked for help and that the victim never showered, according to the complaint.

 Stewart's next court date is set for Aug.
 9 at 9 a.m.
 CT.